 Around the town of Fraser, just a few miles from Winter Park, miles of bike trails lead you through pine forests and aspen groves.
 St. Louis Creek winds its way down from the slopes of Byers Peak.
 Fall colors of golden aspen leaves turn everything gold for a few weeks in late September and early October until winter brings a blanket of fresh snow.

-Turn on Highway 34 and head to Grand Lake and you'll pass several of the area's beautiful lakes - Lake Granby, Shadow Mountain, and Grand Lake.
-Behind Lake Granby about 10 miles down a dirt road is Monarch Lake.
+Just south of Rocky Mountain National Park along Hwy 34 is the small resort town of Grand Lake.
+This main-street town serves as a jumping off point to RMNP and the North and East Inlets.
+This area is also home to several of the area's beautiful lakes - Lake Granby, Shadow Mountain, and Grand Lake.
+Behind Lake Granby, about 10 miles down a dirt road, is Monarch Lake.
 From this point, you can hike into and access the Indian Peaks Wilderness area and enjoy some of the more remote and unseen areas of Grand County.
 Lone Eagle Peak is one of those hidden gems, a nearly 12,000' jagged peak that rises above Mirror and Crater Lakes.
 A 16 mile round trip is required to reach this stunning Rocky Mountain location.
 Along the Cascade Falls trail that connects with Monarch Lake Loop, miles of Cascade Creek flow and form several stunning waterfalls.

-I hope you enjoy these scenes taken around Winter Park and Grand County.
+I hope you enjoy these scenes taken around Winter Park and the Fraser Valley.
 If you have any questions about the images and photographs in this gallery, please do not hesitate to contact me.